gitlabhq/omnibus-gitlab/doc/settings/database.md

    You will be prompted for the replication user's password of the primary.
 Replace `SECONDARY_SLOT_NAME` with the slot name retrieved from the first step above.

+   The default timeout for this operation is 30 minutes.
+If you need to increase the timeout, set the `--backup-timeout` option.
+For example, `--backup-timeout=21600` gives the initial replication 6 hours to complete.

 1. [Reconfigure GitLab](https://docs.gitlab.com/administration/restart_gitlab/#reconfigure-a-linux-package-installation) on the Geo **secondary database** to update the
    `pg_hba.conf` file.
 This is needed because `replicate-geo-database` replicates the primary's file to the secondary.